-For more Indian Vegan recipes, consider trying out my unique recipe for Seekh Kebabs made from Soy Chunks, this Indo-Chinese fusion dish made with tofu, a surprisingly delicious dry curry made from Cabbage and Spring Greens, or these incredibly easy Bread Samosas.
+For more Indian Vegan recipes, consider trying out my unique recipe for Seekh Kebabs made from Soy Chunks, this Indo-Chinese fusion dish made with tofu, a surprisingly delicious dry curry made from Cabbage and Spring Greens, or these incredibly easy Punjabi Vegetable Samosas.

 What to serve with Palak Puri?

 You can serve Palak Puri with any Indian main course, although it goes particularly well with spicy tomato-based gravy dishes like Aloo Gobi (or a personal favourite, the Marathi variation Batata Flower Rassa), both of which are made with potato and cauliflower.
 You can also serve a simple home-style potato curry.
 This is a popular breakfast option called ‘Puri Bhaji’ in Marathi or simply ‘Aloo Puri’.
 It’s usually served with plain Puri but works just as well with Palak Puri.